josdem/hugo/content/techtalk/java/junit5.md

 }
 ```

-Dependencies includes Junit Jupiter also know as Junit 5, configuring a `testCompile` dependency on the JUnit Jupiter API and a `testRuntime` dependency on the JUnit Jupiter TestEngine it is minimum required configuration.
+In dependencies section we are defining Junit Jupiter api, engine version, `jupiter-engine` is only required at runtime.
 Also `test` task definition is supported since Gradle 4.6 version and specify Junit platform support, besides with `html.engine = true` we can generate html reports in a similar way `Spock Framework` does.

 If you want to use Maven, please create the following `pom.xml` structure in the root project: